 - Use present tense for your current role and use past tense for everything else.

-- Don’t capitalize words that shouldn’t be capitalized.
+- Catch words that shouldn’t be capitalized.
 Note: spellcheck probably won’t catch this.
 Absolutely no spelling mistakes.

-- Use consistent punctuation.
+- Employ consistent punctuation.
 Either always include the period at the end of the bullet point, or never do.

-There’s never a guarantee when you send out a resume that someone is going to take the time to look through it and see what a great fit you are for the job.
+There’s never a guarantee when you send out a resume that someone will look through it and see what a great fit you are for the job.
 But you optimize your chances when you submit a resume that is easy to follow, tailored to the job you want, and free of errors.
 Take the extra time to get it right.
 It might just be what gets you the job you want.

 My ESP recruiter helped me get my resume in order, which made a big impact on responses.
 He also was in contact with me throughout the search, which showed a great level of his commitment to his clients.
 I was completely satisfied.
 I appreciated the constant communication.
 I will definitely be handing his business cards out—I think that ESP is a great company with a great future as you continue to put clients first.”